robosangli/robosangli.github.io/_pages/robot-car.md

 ---
-title: "TRI System Integration Engineer"
+title: "UIUC Robot Car"
-permalink: /tri-engineer/
+permalink: /robot-car/
 ---

 This is an example page.